rtous/deepquake/README.md

 	(Note: basic tests require about 8GB of memory so using Docker may not be a good idea depending on your hardware.
 Be sure to change the memory limit on Docker preferences.)

-## Troubleshooting

-	"tensorflow.python.framework.errors_impl.InternalError: Unable to get element from the feed as bytes." -> cannot find the checkpoint file

-	"ValueError: string_input_producer requires a non-null input tensor" -> the training directoris should be "positive" and "negative" without "s" at the end.

-	"InvalidArgumentError (see above for traceback): Name: <unknown>, Feature: end_time is required but could not be found." -> Using old positives/negatives (downloaded), generate new ones

-	"_tkinter.TclError: no display name and no $DISPLAY environment variable" -> NO RESOLT (GENERO ELS FITXERS LOCALMENT)

-## TODO

-* Prepare my own noise and see how it looks like
-* metadata 5/2 21:50 does not have stream.
-Stream 14/02 does not have metadata
-* data from stations HEL and URI is flat.
-Some signals from other stations are not complete
-* Check the real duration of funvisis events
-* DUBTE: Coincideix el temps d'inici de l'event amb l'inici de l'stream?
-Diria que no, però com s'estableix??

-DONE

-* Extract Funvisis data for ALL stations